If you do NOT see the Table of Contents frame to the left of this page, then

 The 657th Pet.Sup.Co. manned it, providing Petroleum, Oil & Lubricants to US installations.
 It housed approx. 60 men, a mess hall, barracks, a small movie theater, and was close proximity to Munich's night life.

 The 657th also operated other POL sites in area.
 The 602nd GS Co. in Augsburg was one site.
 There was a platoon that was permanent TDY there (such as the author of this history).
 They also ran a small one in Neu Ulm, with the personnel billeted at Wiley Bks.
 The 602nd was billeted at Infantry Kaserne in Augsburg, in a tall dark brown brick bldg (#301).
 Prior to being redeployed to the States, they moved to Bldg #52 at Reese Kaserne.
-The comapny left on 9/10/68.
+The company left on 9/10/68.

 The 35th S&S Bn (from Ludwigsburg) came in to take over 602's duties.
 The 35th moved from Bldg 52 to Bldg #1 (still on Reese Kaserne).
 The 657th was now attached to 35th S&S Bn.
 The 35th S&S is listed as the parent headquarters, but in reality, the 657th was part of the 242nd S&S Bn.